sphereio/commercetools-sunrise-java/README.md

 ```
 These dependencies provide default Controllers which can be enabled by extending them into your own Controller and registering a route for it.

-For example, if we want to enable an endpoint to see the contents of the cart, we would simply extend the `SunriseCartDetailController`:
+For example, if we wanted to enable an endpoint to see the contents of the cart, we would simply extend the `SunriseCartDetailController`:
 ```java
 @RequestScoped
 public class CartDetailController extends SunriseCartDetailController {